 |Course Structure & Available Subjects:||

-The Bachelor of Music (Honours) requires the successful completion of 100 points in one of the following specialisations:
+The Bachelor of Music (Honours) requires the successful completion of 100 points from an array of elective subjects and subject sequences including:

 |Breadth Tracks:|| |

 The Bachelor of Music (Honours) is a music-only program - no breadth study is required.

 Selection into the Bachelor of Music (Honours) requires completion of a Bachelor of Music degree with a Grade Point Average of not less than 65.

 Additional selection pre-requisites for Performance, Composition, Musicology/Ethnomusicology, Interactive Composition and Jazz & Improvisation specialisations are also required.

 All applicants must satisfy the University’s English language requirements to be eligible for a place.

 The Melbourne Conservatorium of Music welcomes applications from students with disabilities.
 It is University and Melbourne Conservatorium of Music policy to take reasonable steps to make reasonable adjustments so as to enable the student’s participation in the Melbourne Conservatorium of Music’s programs.
 The Bachelor of Music (Honours) is a degree which involves acquisition and refinement of musical knowledge and practice.
 All students of music must possess intellectual, ethical, physical and emotional capabilities required to participate in the full curriculum and to achieve the levels of competence required by the Melbourne Conservatorium of Music.

 A candidate for the BMus(Hons) degree must have abilities and skills which include the following:

 a) Well developed existing proficiency in at least one musical instrument.
 This instrumental or vocal proficiency is initially measured at the application stage by audition into the Bachelor of Music.
 This proficiency will involve appropriately developed physical skills to achieve a well developed level of physical control of the instrument;